opendatasoft/angular-geotooltip/README.md

 ### Development
 If you want to contribute and develop, you can run the demo page and start from there:
+- setup the build environment: `npm install`
-- setup the environment: `bower install --dev`
+- setup the test environment for Angular: `bower install --dev`
 - run a local server: `grunt server`

 To build a distribuable JS file: `grunt`